Ex-libris/SXM2py/Readme.md

 # sxm2py

+**TLDR**
+If you have a folder with Anfatec files of a session of SPM, you can use this script to remove all the extra or redundant channels that contain no information, reducing the size of the folder.
+In addition, you can create a summary .ppt with the images stored as .bmp.

 **STM Channel Filter and Extractor for Anfatec SXM Controller Data**

 `sxm2py` is a Python tool to batch-process STM data acquired using the Anfatec SXM controller.
 It filters `.int` channel files based on signal content, preserving only those that contain non-zero data.
 It also copies matching `.bmp` image files and associated `.txt` metadata files for further analysis into a different subfolder 'Processed'.